Friedrich (novel): Plot Overview

 Friedrich Schneider is a young Jewish boy growing up in an apartment house in Germany, with the narrator as his neighbour and friend.
 The story starts in 1925 and finishes in 1942 when the narrator is 17.
 Though the story is told by his non-Jewish friend (Hans Peter Richter or the narrator), Friedrich is the protagonist.
-We can assume the narrator is Hans Peter Richter.
+The narrator's name is unknown, and speculations are that the narrator is Hans Peter Richter.
 The narrator tells of the persecution of the Jews through Friedrich's eyes.
 Friedrich is forced to switch to a Jewish school and is thrown out of swimming pools and movie theaters.
-An angry mob goes to his house and kills his mother (see Pogrom).
-His father gets fired and has an emotional breakdown.
+An angry mob goes to his house and injured his mother, causing her to die of an infection(see Pogrom).
+His father gets fired and has an emotional breakdown after getting drunk.
 Friedrich finds a girlfriend, Helga, whom he likes, but soon he must stop seeing her, or she will be sent to a concentration camp.
 Friedrich and his father are forced to do whatever they can to make money to survive.
 Friedrich helps his father hide a rabbi in their house, but soon Friedrich's father and the rabbi are arrested, and Herr Schneider was probably sent to a concentration camp.
 Friedrich, who was not home when the police came, now must live in hiding.

 During an air raid, Friedrich begs to be allowed into the air raid shelter but is kicked out by the air-raid warden, Herr Resch, who was also their landlord.
 After the raid, the narrator, his family, Herr Resch, and his wife return to the house.
 They notice Friedrich on the stoop, apparently unconscious.
-Herr Resch decides to get rid of him by kicking him, and they realise that Friedrich is dead, killed by shrapnel (not specified).
+Herr Resch decides to get rid of him by kicking him, and they realise that Friedrich is dead, either killed by shrapnel (not specified) or killed by Herr Resch as evidenced as the trickle of blood he got after Herr Resch kicks him several times.
 Resch then remarks that Friedrich has died a better death than was expected.

 Setting the Scene (1925)

 The novel begins with the introduction of a garden gnome named Polycarp.
 The narrator talks about how he and Friedrich never met: their parents lived in a different apartment building, which was owned by a man named Herr Johann Resch.
 At first, the Schneiders and the narrator's family were more and dangerous where he can not have in his life because he is dealing with so much already acquaintances, but with the births of the narrator and Friedrich a week apart, they become better friends.
-The Schneiders' religion is not revealed in this chapter, though it is assumed they are Christian because of how well-off they are.
+The Schneiders' religion is not revealed in this chapter, though it is assumed they are Jewish because of how well-off they are.
 The narrator's father is unemployed, and the birth of the narrator puts a financial strain on his family.
 However, the narrator is still well received and feels welcomed in his home.